divvun/gut/doc/template/template.md

 8. Show status of this action (changes, conflicts, etc)
 9. Manually resolve conflict if needed
 10. Manually commit
-11. Run `dadmin template apply --continue` => Mark this process is done.
+11. Run `gut template apply --continue` => Mark this process is done.